Bicycle

 Field Names must be made up of just letters and numbers.
 They should either be Type strings, or objects with:

-- An optional description for the field, which may be shown in developer tools and generated documentation for the schema.args
+• description - An optional description for the field, which may be shown in developer tools and generated documentation for the schema.

-passed to the field's resolver.
-If you wish to pass multiple arguments to a single field, you can use an object type.auth
+• args - An optional type for the args passed to the field's resolver.
+If you wish to pass multiple arguments to a single field, you can use an object type.

-if the user has access to the field.
-It defaults to 'public', i.e. anyone who can see this object, can query this field.resolve
+• auth - An optional function that receives the value, args and context and returns true if the user has access to the field.
+It defaults to 'public', i.e. anyone who can see this object, can query this field.

 Object.mutations

-- one of the queriable field names for the objectvalue
+• field - one of the queriable field names for the object

 export default {